-Continuation of TH&SC § 1101.152 Nature of a Voluntary Disclosure
+Disclosure of Violations (DOVs) Continued TH&SC § 1101.152

-- (4) the disclosure arises out of a voluntary environmental or health and safety audit; - (5) the person making the disclosure initiates an appropriate effort to achieve compliance, pursues that effort with due diligence, and corrects the noncompliance within a reasonable time; - (6) the person making the disclosure cooperates with the appropriate agency in connection with an investigation of the issues identified in the disclosure; and - (7) the violation did not result in: - (A) injury or imminent and substantial risk of serious injury to one or more persons at the site; or - (B) off-site substantial actual harm or imminent and substantial risk of harm to persons, property, or the environment. - (b) For a disclosure described by Subsection (a)(1)(B), the person making the disclosure must certify in the disclosure that before the acquisition closing date: - (1) the person was not responsible for the environmental, health, or safety compliance at the regulated facility or operation that is subject to the disclosure; - (2) the person did not have the largest ownership share of the seller; - (3) the seller did not have the largest ownership share of the person; and - (4) the person and the seller did not have a common corporate parent or a common majority interest owner. - (c) A disclosure is not voluntary for purposes of this subchapter if the disclosure is a report to a regulatory agency required solely by a specific condition of an enforcement order or decree.
+(B) off-site substantial actual harm or imminent and substantial risk of harm to persons, property, or the environment.

+(b) For a disclosure described by Subsection (a)(1)(B), the person making the disclosure must certify in the disclosure that before the acquisition closing date:

+(1) the person was not responsible for the environmental, health, or safety compliance at the regulated facility or operation that is subject to the disclosure;

+(2) the person did not have the largest ownership share of the seller;

+(3) the seller did not have the largest ownership share of the person; and

+(4) the person and the seller did not have a common corporate parent or a common majority interest owner.

+(c) A disclosure is not voluntary for purposes of this subchapter if the disclosure is a report to a regulatory agency required solely by a specific condition of an enforcement order or decree.

-Disclosure of Violations (DOVs) What information should be included in a DOV submittal?
+Disclosure of Violations (DOVs) What information is required in a DOV submittal?

+Audit Information:

-Audit Information: the name of the entity and facility being audited (CN/RN), the start date of audit, and the date of the NOA.
+Name of the entity and facility being audited (CN/RN), the start date of audit, and the date of the NOA.